Images Depicted Range in Maturity & Container Size

 Pink Princess Philodendron Plants for Sale Online

-Botanically named Philodendron Erubescens 'Pink Princess,' this blushing Philodendron's care is surprisingly simple.
+Botanically named Philodendron Erubescens 'Pink Princess,' this Blushing Philodendron's care is surprisingly simple.
 Place your plant in bright indirect light and allow the soil to dry between waterings for best results.
-Additionally, we recommend planting your princess in a well-draining soil blend and in a pot with drainage holes.
+Additionally, we recommend planting in a well-draining soil blend and in a pot with drainage holes.
 The last thing you want is a gorgeous plant's premature death as a result of root rot!

 It's nearly impossible not to be transfixed by this plant's heart-shaped leaves and pink variegation.
 As an easy-to-care-for, stunning houseplant, these tropical beauties will no doubt bring a vibrant flair to your space.

 |24 to 36 Inches

 |Well draining, cactus or succulent mix (part sand)

 |Does well indoors and in low light conditions